Patrick-orz/electron-artifact/docs/localStorage.md

 You have now learned about simple saving and loading using electron.
 Using the save and load function to implement an auto-saving and content-restoring textarea wouldn't be shown here, as it's just **js** and **html** skills, unrelated to electron.

-A sample electron app with everything taught in this tutorial along with an implemented auto-save-restore textarea could be found here.
+A sample electron app with everything taught in this tutorial along with an implemented auto-save-restore textarea could be found [here](https://github.com/Patrick-orz/electron-artifact/tree/main/sample).

-Note that the 'node_modules' directory is removed in the sample, dependencies would have to be manually installed if you want to run the sample.
+> Note that the ```node_modules``` directory is removed in the sample, dependencies would have to be manually installed if you want to run the sample directly.

 Thank you for going through this tutorial, this would be the end!